arabcoders/watchstate/README.md

 > [!NOTE]
 > to get your plex token, please
 > visit [this plex page](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) to
 > know how to extract your plex token.
 For jellyfin & emby.
-Go to Dashboard > Advanced > API keys > then create new api
+Go to Dashboard > Advanced > API keys > then create new API
 > keys.

 ```bash